Convergence of Adam Under Relaxed Assumptions

-Despite its popularity in practice, theoretical analyses of Adam are still pretty limited.
-The original proof of convergence in \citep{Kingma2014AdamAM} was later shown by \citep{Reddi2018OnTC} to contain gaps.
+Despite its success in practice, theoretical analyses of Adam are still limited.
+The original proof of convergence in \citep{Kingma2014AdamAM} was later shown by \cite{Reddi2018OnTC} to contain gaps.
 The authors in \citep{Reddi2018OnTC} also showed that for a range of momentum parameters chosen \emph{independently with the problem instance}, Adam does not necessarily converge even for convex objectives.
-Recently, there have been many works proving the convergence of Adam for non-convex functions with various assumptions and \emph{problem-dependent} hyper-parameter choices.
+However, in deep learning practice, the hyper-parameters are in fact \emph{problem-dependent} as they are usually tuned after given the problem and weight initialization.
+Recently, there have been many works proving the convergence of Adam for non-convex functions with various assumptions and {problem-dependent} hyper-parameter choices.
 However, these results leave significant room for improvement.
 For example, \citep{Defossez2020ASC,Guo2021ANC} prove the convergence to stationary points assuming the gradients are bounded by a constant, either explicitly or implicitly.
-On the other hand, \citep{Zhang2022AdamCC,Wang2022ProvableAI} consider weaker assumptions, but only show convergence to some neighborhood of stationary points with a constant radius.
+On the other hand, \citep{Zhang2022AdamCC,Wang2022ProvableAI} consider weak assumptions, but their convergence results are still limited.
 See Section~\ref{sec:related} for more detailed discussions of related works.

 To address the above-mentioned gap between theory and practice, we provide a new convergence analysis of Adam \emph{without assuming bounded gradients}, or equivalently, Lipschitzness of the objective function.
 In addition, we also relax the standard global smoothness assumption, i.e., the Lipschitzness of the gradient function, as it is far from being satisfied in deep neural network training.
 Instead, we consider a more general, relaxed, and non-uniform smoothness condition according to which the local smoothness (i.e., Hessian norm when it exists) around $x$ is bounded by a sub-quadratic function of the gradient norm $\norm{\nabla f(x)}$ (see Definition~\ref{def:l0lrho} and Assumption~\ref{ass:l0lrho} for the details).
-This generalizes the $(L_0,L_1)$ smoothness assumption proposed by~\cite{Zhang2019WhyGC} based on language model experiments.
+This generalizes the $(L_0,L_1)$ smoothness condition proposed by~\citep{Zhang2019WhyGC} based on language model experiments.
 Even though our assumptions are much weaker and more realistic, we can still obtain the same $\cO(\epsilon^{-4})$ gradient complexity for convergence to an $\epsilon$-stationary point.